ReexpressAI/OpenVerification/README.md

 This repo contains some ancillary preprocessing scripts and parameters for the OpenVerification series of datasets.
 The first release, [OpenVerification1](https://huggingface.co/datasets/ReexpressAI/OpenVerification1), is available via HuggingFace Datasets.

-First, refer to the [Dataset Card for OpenVerification1](https://huggingface.co/datasets/ReexpressAI/OpenVerification1/blob/main/README.md) for an overview and the key details of the dataset.
-To stay in-distribution[^1] to the models, prompts, and parameters of the classifications in the dataset, use the LLMs, prompts, and parameters of commit c0e4d6c1ad7ec9b05b89093697a5a199267c5fbd (i.e., the version 1.1.1 release) of [`mcp_utils_llm_api.py`](https://github.com/ReexpressAI/reexpress_mcp_server/blob/main/code/reexpress/mcp_utils_llm_api.py) of the Reexpress MCP Server.
+Refer to the [Dataset Card for OpenVerification1](https://huggingface.co/datasets/ReexpressAI/OpenVerification1/blob/main/README.md) for an overview and the key details of the dataset.
+To stay in-distribution[^1] to the models, prompts, and parameters of the classifications in the dataset, use the LLMs, prompts, and parameters of [`mcp_utils_llm_api.py`](https://github.com/ReexpressAI/reexpress_mcp_server/blob/main/code/reexpress/mcp_utils_llm_api.py) of the Reexpress MCP Server.

 In contrast, this repo refers to the generation of synthetic negatives provided in the "Additional Reference Fields" in the dataset.
 For typical use-cases of the dataset, this additional background information is not needed.